melmasri/parallelDG/README.md

 $ make test
 ```
 ## Usage
-See the Jupyter notebooks for examples of usage.
+See the Jupyter notebooks in notebooks/ for many examples.

 ## Scripts